Meet Our Optometrist Alex

 Alex is a New Zealand born and trained optometrist.
 He is the man at the helm of Bay Eye Care and is the eye care professional who will look after you throughout your consultation.

 Alex is a therapeutic optometrist (an optometrist who can prescribe medications for ocular conditions), contact lens specialist and orthokeratologist.
 He also has interests in myopia control (limiting the progression of short-sightedness in children) and ocular disease management, including dry eye and glaucoma.
+This interest has led to his involvement in founding the New Zealand Myopia Action Group (NZMAG) in 2018.
+The NZMAG is a team of kiwi healthcare practitioners dedicated to reducing the effects of the worldwide myopia epidemic in NZ children.

 In 2016 Alex was made a fellow of the International Academy of Orthokeratology, one of only three optometrists in New Zealand to receive this recognition.
 Orthokeratology is a specialty overnight corneal reshaping treatment that allows people to see throughout the day without wearing any glasses or contact lenses.
 Alex is a CAA-accredited examiner for providing special vision examinations for pilots, and is approved for Class-1 vision testing of NZ Police recruits.
 He is also the first optometrist in the Bay of Plenty who is accredited to independently manage glaucoma.